ashusharma890/Tindog_website/README.md

 # Tindog_website

-This is an practice Assignment in which a simple static web page is created which displays a dating site for Dogs similar to Tinder!
+This is an practice Assignment in which a simple static web page deployed on Netlify is created which displays a dating site for Dogs similar to Tinder!

 Images are attached for reference & download purpose as well in images folder.